bxparks/AceTime/README.md

 The details of how the Date, Time and TimeZone classes are validated are given in [docs/validation.md](docs/validation.md).

-The zoneinfo files and the algorithms in this library have been validated to match the UTC offsets calculated using 5 other date/time libraries written in different programming languages:
+The ZoneInfo Database and the algorithms in this library have been validated to match the UTC offsets calculated using 5 other date/time libraries written in different programming languages: